-The Delete PTX function permanently removes the selected PTX from the MOBILARM Alarm Status List and from the Chart page.

-Using the ShuttlePoint knob, move the cursor over the PTX icon and then press [ENT], select DELETE using the ShuttlePoint knob and press [ENT].
-A warning popup window will be shown.
+The Delete PTX function permamently removes the selected PTX from the MOBILARM Alarm Status List and from the Chart page.
+Using the ShuttlePoint knob, move the cursor over the PTX icon and then press [Delete].
+A warning pop-up window will be shown.
 Select YES and press [ENT].